 Yes, I said call.
 Don’t e-mail or text a past client for a reference check.
 People are more open when you talk to them over the phone.
 If you ask, they’ll tell you the good, the bad, and the ugly.
 Just like a job interview, if someone you want to hire won’t give you a reference to call, take that as a red flag and move on to the next candidate.

 Websites in their portfolio should blow you away.
-You know, that little feeling of excitement in the pit of your stomach when you see their work.
+You know, that slight feeling of excitement in the pit of your stomach when you see their work.
 And, you can tell they bring good things to life.

 It’s as much about taste and preference as anything.
 People have different likes and styles.
 Your goal is to find someone that fits with the vision you want to create.
 And, everyone won’t be a fit.
-That’s ok too!

 Now, how much can you expect to pay a freelancer?
 Anywhere between $1,000 to $8,000.
 Why such a wide range?
-Every website project is individual.
+Every website project is unique.
 A website with three pages shouldn’t cost the same as one with 23.

 When you find that perfect balance of a remarkable portfolio, good references, and the price is right, you’ve got a win.